-Appendix Tables E2 and E3, respectively, report sample sizes at the age-34 sweep and response rates for the socio-emotional questions retained in the analysis at the age-5, 10, 16 and 34 sweeps.
-While survey non-response is low for the cohort member's children, it occurs at the age-16 sweep because of a teacher strike (Appendix Table E3).
+Appendix Tables E2 and E3, respectively, report sample sizes at the age-34 wave and response rates for the socio-emotional questions retained in the analysis at the age-5, 10, 16 and 34 waves.
+While survey non-response is low for the cohort member's children, it occurs at the age-16 wave because of a teacher strike (Appendix Table E3).
 In Appendix Table E4, we show that survey non-response is not predicted by the cohort members' cognitive or socio-emotional skills.
 We further discuss these issues in Section 5.1 and show that our results do not depend on the children's age selection.

 The cognitive skill measure we use comes from combining information from three tests administered at the age of 5 (Copy Designs, Human Figure Drawing, English Picture Vocabulary Test) and four tests administered at the age of 10 (Shortened Edinburgh Reading Test, Friendly Math Test, Spelling Dictation Task and Pictorial Language Comprehension Test).
-More specifically, the age-5 cognitive tests are the following: the copy design (the child is asked to copy simple designs adjacently), the human figure drawing (the child draws an entire human figure), the English picture vocabulary test (the child identifies the picture referring to a word among four pictures).
+More specifically, the age-5 cognitive tests are the following: the copy design (the child is asked to copy simple designs items as follows: if the response is below 40, we code the answer as 0; if the response is between 40 and 70, we code the answer as 1; if the response is between 70 and 100, we code the answer as 2.

+adjacently), the human figure drawing (the child draws an entire human figure), the English picture vocabulary test (the child identifies the picture referring to a word among four pictures).
 The Pictorial Language comprehension test at the age of 10 was based on the English Picture Vocabulary Test administered at the age of 5, where the child identifies the picture referring to a word among four pictures.

-Finally, teachers to the cohort members were also asked to answer socio-emotional questions similar to the ones asked to the cohort member's mothers in the Rutter A questionnaire at the age-10 sweep.
-In Appendix C.3, we use these data to address possible concerns about misreporting bias and obtain similar estimates.
+Finally, teachers to the cohort members were also asked to answer socio-emotional questions similar to the ones asked to the cohort member's mothers in the Rutter A questionnaire at the age-10 wave.
+In Appendix C.4, we use these data to address possible concerns about misreporting bias and obtain similar estimates.